jasper-lu/router_setup/README.txt

 Step 1: Run init if you don't already have all of the necessary files.
 If it has been a while since you last copied over the files, run init anyway.

-Step 2: Turn off your wireless

-Step 3: Flash the router with the OpenWrt firmware (ends in factory.bin) at 192.168.0.1
+Step 2: Flash the router with the OpenWrt firmware (ends in factory.bin) at 192.168.0.1

-Step 4: Telnet into the router using the command "telnet 192.168.1.1"

-Step 5: Change the router's defaul ip from 192.168.1.1 to 192.168.5.1 using the command "uci set network.lan.ipaddr=192.168.5.1" and then "uci commit."
-Verify that it is correct and use the command "reboot."

-Step 6: Connect your router to the internet
+Step 3: Run the telnet script (./telnet)

-Step 7: Run the flash script (./flash)
+Step 4: Run the flash script (./flash)

-Step 8: Check to see everything is okay.
+Step 5: Check to see everything is okay.

 Future Steps:
 - Automate the router firmware stuff with a python or whatever script???
 (Is this even possible)
-- Automate the telnetting